mozilla/pkipolicy/rootstore/policy.md

 ### 7.1 Inclusions ###

-We will determine which CA certificates are included in Mozilla's root program based on the risks of such inclusion to typical users of our products.
+We will determine which CA certificates are included in Mozilla's root store based on the risks of such inclusion to typical users of our products.
 We will consider adding additional CA certificates to the default certificate set upon request only by